Jonas Peters

 Open Positions

-There may be an open position announced later this year.
+There may be an open position announced later in 2024.
 All details can be discussed during the application process.
 My apologies that I cannot answer to all individual emails before the deadline.

 Current PhD Students and Postdocs